CDCgov/Rnssp-templates-docs/content/templates/syndromeeval/_index.en.md

 ---
 ## Detailed Description

 The Syndrome Definition Evaluation template (`syndrome_eval`) allows ESSENCE users to evaluate the data details (line level) results of one, two, or three syndrome definitions at a time.
+This template is adapted from the [syndrome definition toolkit](https://github.com/sara-chronister/syndrome-definition-evaluation).
+Find her latest work [here](https://github.com/sara-chronister/syndrome-definition-evaluation).

 This template parses syndrome terms, identifies their type and count their CCDD matches.